 The best food in Austin Texas for the month of November includes All You Can Eat Korean BBQ + Hot Pot, a Middle Eastern sandwich speciality, an heirloom corn focused bakery and an old school Midwest Supper Club pop up.
 As always take notes or really just bookmark this page.

-Chain Reaction: All you can eat Korean BBQ
+the eats: all you can eat Korean BBQ and Hot Pot

 Let’s get right to it: finding a place that satisfies a crew of ravenous teenage boys is harder than scoring brisket at Franklin on Memorial Day weekend.
 But KPot is built for that mission.
 This Korean BBQ and hot pot chain hybrid feels like it was engineered for feeding growth spurts — sizzling meats, customizable broths, dipping sauces, and everything cooked right at the table.